ceLLMate: Sandboxing Browser AI Agents: Design

-Securing agentic browser-use requires the co-ordinated effort of all stakeholders.
+\textbf{Assumptions on Web Developers and User Tasks.} Securing BUAs requires the co-ordinated effort of all stakeholders.
 Developers of trusted domains are motivated to protect sensitive resources and their users’ sessions.
 Users are similarly motivated to protect their own information, but they often lack the security expertise to defend against subtle threats such as prompt injection attacks.
 Thus, we do not expect users to handle complex security configurations.
-However, since only users know the specific tasks they wish to accomplish, we require them to state their intent explicitly.
-In practice, \cellmate makes the following assumptions about user prompts: (1) The prompt specifies the web domain on which the task should be carried out.
-For example, a valid prompt might be ``\textit{find a coffee maker on Amazon}'', which ensures that the agent operates within the context of Amazon.
-(2) The prompt clearly defines the task, including each step in multi-step workflows.
-This prevents ambiguous instructions such as ``\textit{follow the command on this webpage.}'' (3) The prompt is trusted, i.e., the user does not copy and paste the prompt from untrusted sources such as arbitrary websites or social media posts.
+Since \cellmate is designed as a browser-level enforcement framework that supports various permission designs, certain assumptions may be specific to a particular permission system.
+In Section~\ref{sec:design-permission}, we discuss one such design and its associated assumptions.